Innovid Key | GTM Strategy

 Sample questions:

-Over three months, we conducted 30+ interviews and gained a ton of insight.
+Over three months, we conducted 30+ interviews and gained much insight.
 The only problem?
 Getting everyone to agree on one approach.

 Innovid’s Identity Manifesto